 Asian equities followed Europe and the US down, mostly, the Kospi losing 2.3%.
 The Shenzhen and Nikkei were the odd man out with 0.14 and 0.18% respectively, while ocean-bound, the NZ DJ added 1.12% as the nation emerges from COVID 2.0 almost unscathed.

-With little to no concrete data anywhere yesterday, the Yen was the only major currency to enjoy the day’s equities wrath, adding a quarter per cent overnight.
+With little to no concrete data anywhere yesterday, the Yen was the only major A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... to enjoy the day’s equities wrath, adding a quarter per cent overnight.
 The Yuan’s 3-month uptrend relaxed overnight.

 The AUD remains level after Australia’s central bank Dep.
-Gov. Guy Debelle told parliament that the bank’s board was considering market intervention and negative rates to target deflation and unemployment.
+Gov. Guy Debelle told parliament that the bank’s board was considering A location or entity where people and entities can negotiate and trade assets of value. intervention and negative rates to target deflation and unemployment.

 US indices followed futures down yesterday, the DOW losing 1.84% and the Nasdaq 0.13%.
 This morning finds futures undecided, for now as fears of new lockdowns in Europe and the lack of a Congressional stimulus bill quashes markets.